inspektor-gadget/kubecon-na-2024/hands-on.md

 In this hands-on session, you will learn how to write a gadget that collects statistics about TCP connections.
-In particular, the gadget should keep track of the number of bytes sent and received by each TCP container.
+In particular, the gadget should keep track of the number of bytes sent and received by each TCP connection.

 For time constraints, we will provide you with a gadget that is almost complete and your task is to have fun completing it!